Transforming the UK's clinical trial landscape

 Sign up for updates on the clinical trial regulations

-We send out regular email updates on the changes to the clinical trials regulations in the UK.
+We send out regular email updates about the amended clinical trials regulations in the UK.

-These emails included updates on the different areas the HRA is leading on, as well as opportunities to get involved and provide feedback.
+These emails include updates on the different areas the HRA is leading on, and support for researchers and sponsors.

 You can take a look back at previous editions on our clinical trials update webpage.